 Access to clean water is critical for human health and is a key input to our manufacturing operations.

-Our global water strategy aims to achieve sustainable water management within our operations and our supply chain.
+Our global water strategy aims to achieve sustainable water management within our operations and our supply chain, which supports UN Sustainable Development Goal (SDG) 6, “Clean Water and Sanitation.”
 To achieve these strategic objectives, we are focusing on the following commitments:

 - Understanding and controlling our operational water footprint

 - Managing water risk at our facilities and in our supply chain

 - Reporting publicly on our water use and goals

 We have established water goals to help us manage water-related risks in our operations and supply chain: